The Best Camera to Travel With

 Of course, simply put, we want the best of everything, but there's a reason the photography industry has so many accessories and good photographers are hard to come by: they specialize.
 In our opinion, the best camera to travel with is the one that isn't in the way when you're traveling, but when you do need to capture that special moment or gorgeous sunset it performs exceptionally well in more than the majority of circumstances.
 For us, that camera has been the Sony Cyber-shot DSC-RX100.

 The Sony RX100 squeezes the latest technology into a form that fits in your pocket, meaning you don't need to lug a large camera around your neck along with a separate bag full of lenses, batteries, memory cards, and a tripod.
 It also has nearly every feature the amateur photographer needs, and even those they don't know about yet.
-With a large 1in. sensor, 20MP, ability to shoot Raw, and available full manual controls, it has been the camera that I have with me all of the time, and has even made me think twice about whether to take a larger DSLR along.
+With 20MP, ability to shoot Raw, and available full manual controls, it has been the camera that I have with me all of the time, because it’s too easy not to, and has even made me think twice about whether to take a larger DSLR along.
 It also isn't cheap, but Sony has produced multiple annual versions of this camera, each with incremental features but similar sensors and lenses so you can expect similar image quality even with the first generation compared to the latest and greatest (and priciest).
 You'll hear photographer's tell you that it doesn't compare to DSLR or mirrorless cameras, and they're right, but it also is the camera that I won't be caught without.